-8 Best Ski Resorts in Lake Tahoe, 2018
+8 Top-Rated Ski Resorts in Lake Tahoe, 2019/2020

-If you are planning a day trip from San Francisco or Sacramento, then Sugar Bowl is the best choice as it's the closest and most easily accessible.
+If you are planning a day trip from San Francisco or Sacramento, Sugar Bowl is the best choice, as it's the closest and most easily accessible.
 The other resorts are best for a weekend getaway or longer vacation, which is especially enjoyable when staying at one of Lake Tahoe's cozy lodges or rustic cabins.
 Most accommodations have wood-burning fireplaces and forest views for a traditional alpine experience.

-1 Squaw Valley
+1. Squaw Valley

 A world-renowned ski resort, Squaw Valley was the site of the 1960 Olympic Winter Games and offers some of the best ski runs in Lake Tahoe.
 The resort has 3,600 acres of skiable terrain, 29 ski lifts, and more than 170 trails, with the longest run extending for 3.2 miles.

 Squaw is suitable for all skiing abilities.
-About 25 percent of runs are suited for beginners, 43 percent for intermediate level skiers, and 32 percent for advanced skiers.
+About 25 percent of runs are suited for beginners, 45 percent for intermediate level skiers, and 30 percent for advanced skiers.
 At an elevation of 6,200 feet to 9,050 feet, the Squaw Valley ski resort has good snow coverage, on average 450 inches in a season.
 Wide powdery slopes traverse the mountainside, lined by pine forests.

 The Squaw Valley resort has a sister resort, neighboring Alpine Meadows.
 This picturesque, family-friendly ski resort has charming chalet-style lodges and runs for every ability level: 25 percent beginner runs, 40 percent intermediate runs, and 35 percent advanced runs.
 The resort covers 2,400 acres and boasts more than 100 trails accessed by 13 lifts.
 The terrain ranges from wide-open bowls to steep slopes for advanced skiers.